jdcloudcom/en/documentation/Networking/Virtual-Private-Cloud/Introduction/Features/NFV-Features.md

 ### **NAT Gateway**

 Features: If multiple VMs in the same VPC have the requirement to access Internet at the same time and EIP resources are insufficient, you can solve this problem by creating a NAT gateway.
-JD Cloud supports self-built NAT gateways to implement SNAT functions.
+JD Cloud & AI supports self-built NAT gateways to implement SNAT functions.

 Use Restrictions: The self-built NAT gateway shares quotas with VM.